 b.
-1980 Sydney, Australia
+1980 in Sydney, Australia

 Lives and works in Sydney, Australia

-The sculptures particularly – part vase, part mask – feel like votive artefacts of a church, but not a church of organised religion.
-This is the new spirituality uncoupled from social construction and centred more on a direct relationship between you and your own mystical feelings.
+Whiteheads paintings and sculptures appear more like effigies than art.
+There is mage magic in them.
+They have the intensity of rhythmic obsessive marks and strange morphing characteristics.
+They become a friend or fellow traveller who no doubt whisper truths in your ear.
+They feel like votive artefacts of a church, but not a church of organised religion.
+This is a new spirituality uncoupled from social construction, and centred more on a direct relationship between you and your own feelings.